justingallagher/justingallagher.github.io/README.md

 The site makes use of the Roboto family of fonts, available under the [Apache v2 License](http://www.apache.org/licenses/LICENSE-2.0) on [Google Fonts](http://www.google.com/fonts/specimen/Roboto).

+Thanks to [Paul Bennett](http://paulicio.us) for the script that adds mouse wheel support.

 The website is © Justin Gallagher 2014.